 Take a tour of the Cheong Fatt Tze Mansion (Blue Mansion)

-This beautiful mansion was built in 1888 as a private residence and office for Cheong Fat Tze, a local Chinese merchant.
-From its distinctive Hakka and Teochew architecture style to its eye-catching colour, everything stands out.
-It’s no wonder the mansion often graces the silver screen and attracts so many visitors!
+From its distinctive Hakka and Teochew architectural style to its eye-catching color, everything at the Cheong Fatt Tze Mansion stands out.
+It’s no wonder the historic house often graces the silver screen and attracts so many visitors!

 Worship on the Street of Harmony

 In addition to the mosque, the Street of Harmony is home to a number of exquisite temples and churches.
-Sri Poyyatha Vinayagar Moorthi, Cheng Hoon Teng and Xiang Lin Si are all worth visiting.
+Sri Poyyatha Vinayagar Moorthi, Cheng Hoon Teng, and Xiang Lin Si are all worth visiting.

 Go on a food hunt at Lebuh Kimberley Night Market